-This polyester and elastane blend won’t provide you with the same level of warmth as a merino or merino blend base layer, however, if you’re looking for a durable, synthetic base layer for moderate to intense activity, then the Coldgear Reactor would make a good choice.
+This polyester and elastane blend won’t provide you with the same level of warmth as a merino or merino blend will, however, if you’re looking for a durable, synthetic option for moderate to intense activity, then the Coldgear Reactor would make a good choice.

-Highly breathable, this base layer wicks sweat and dries extremely quickly.
+Highly breathable, this top wicks sweat and dries extremely quickly.
 For those of you who don’t want to have wool next to your skin, the soft brushed interior provides extra insulation and a warming sensation against bare skin.

-Breathability is further enhanced by the side mesh panels, so if you easily build up a sweat, this could be a good base layer to consider.
+Breathability is further enhanced by the side mesh panels, so if you easily build up a sweat, this could be a good option to consider.

 While there is an anti-odor treatment to prevent the growth of odor-causing microbes, unlike merino wool, you won’t want to be wearing this for more than a day before washing.